flimflam-austin/hugo-cms-test/site/content/quick_reads/20181214-chief-of-staff-changes-investigations-what-to-know/index.md

       > _“The high-profile hiring search comes at a pivotal time as the president looks to prepare his White House for the twin challenges of securing his re-election and fending off inquiries once Democrats gain control of the House next year.”_

-      Associated Press
+    citation: Associated Press
     _key: card-5-e944f996-7de3-4aad-9614-4742cb808dd6
   - order: 5
     body: >-